Porges/ways-to-play/src/articles/cards/japan/hanafuda/art/index.md

 Ever the promotor, at the end of 1887, <span class="noun" lang="ja-Latn">Maeda</span>
 published this <span lang="ja-Latn">sugoroku</span> game based on the story of his struggle to open a store selling playing cards.
-The track spirals in a counter-clockwise direction to the the centre of the board, where the final square (marked <span lang="ja">上り</span>) shows Japanese and Western cards and dice celebrating together.
+The track spirals in a counter-clockwise direction to the centre of the board, where the final square (marked <span lang="ja">上り</span>) shows Japanese and Western cards and dice celebrating together.
 {% imageEnd %}